June 24th, 2022

 You may have noticed that it's pretty hard to generate a properly random sequence of numbers.
 Typically, but not always, humans generate too many sequences that alternate like "0,1" and "1,0" and don't sample enough longer sequences of the same value.
 By making sure that we look at sliding windows over the sequence, we may be able to detect these non-random patterns.

 But maybe if we take a step back, we can also appreciate what probability theory has allowed us to do here.
-Because we have probability theory at our disposal we have methods at our disposal to help describe when something is random and when it might not be.
+Because we have probability theory, we have methods at our disposal to help describe when something is random.
+That also means that we have tools that help us detect when something **non-random** is happening.
 That is why probability theory is such a popular topic to study in data science!
 If we can detect a non-random pattern, then we may be able to re-use that pattern for a prediction!

 This piece was part of the second Summer of Math Exposition.
-I made this to challenge myself to build something I normally wouldn't make and, if you have the time, I highly recommend you giving it a try yourself.
-I taught myself aline.js while building this, and I very much feel like it's been a great learning experience.
+I made this to challenge myself to build something I normally wouldn't make, and if you have the time, I highly recommend you give it a try yourself.
+I taught myself alpine.js while building this, and I very much feel like it's been a great learning experience.

 Back to blog.